Before proceeding, please note all the materials currently available are still work in progress.

 The goal of Armory is to bring real-time rendering to artists.
 Everything is fully integrated into Blender, turning it into a complete authoring tool for real-time content.

 The result is a unified workflow from start to finish, making you work faster and more efficient.
 There is nothing forcing you to jump between different applications and constantly export data from one to another.

-Behind the scenes, Armory uses Kha, a key to unmatched performance and portability.
+Behind the scenes Armory uses Kha, a key to unmatched performance and portability.
 Both Armory and Kha are open-source projects.

-Extreme effort has already been put into the render system.
-Armory tries to closely mimick the output Cycles, which is not an easy task to perform in real-time.
+Extreme effort has been put into the render system.
+Armory tries to closely mimick the output of Cycles, which is not an easy task to perform in real-time.
 To achieve this, serious rendering wizardry is employed.
 The default renderer is currently rasterized.

 While there are still roads to go to improve rendering quality further, render system is fully customisable using nodes.
 This makes it fast to adapt new real-time rendering techniques, never falling a step behind the current arts.

 Armory is heavily oriented towards nodes.
 For materials, a subset of standard Cycles nodes is used.
 This means every scene created for Armory can be rendered as-is in Cycles.
 We plan to eventually support all Cycles nodes.
 Performance remains the priority.